cstrawberry/predictive-universe/docs/paper/12_gravity_derivation.md

 *   **At Galactic Scales:** In environments with moderate potential wells, PCE favors a low-cost "Law Modification."
 This manifests as a scale-dependent effective Newton constant, $G(R)$ (Equation I.4).
 This naturally explains galaxy rotation curves and baryonic scaling relations **as an environment‑dependent relaxation that does not alter the homogeneous early‑Universe limit**.

 *   **At Cluster Scales:** In the deep potential wells of clusters, a large change in `G` is ruled out by global cosmological constraints (e.g., from the CMB).
 PCE therefore selects a different, globally-consistent mechanism: a "Source Modification."
-This manifests as a non-local "predictive matter" response (Eq.
-I.7), a collective reconfiguration of the MPU substrate that contributes to the stress-energy tensor only in these extreme environments.
+This manifests as a non-local "predictive matter" response (Equation I.7), a collective reconfiguration of the MPU substrate that contributes to the stress-energy tensor only in these extreme environments.

 This two-tiered model provides a unified explanation for dark matter phenomenology across scales, rooted in the adaptive dynamics of the underlying predictive substrate, while remaining consistent with cosmological observations.